Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Results and discussion

-A critical question is how well conventional Gaussian fits perform at evaluating exciton transport for distributions with non-zero excess kurtosis.
+A critical question is how strongly an analysis based on conventional Gaussian fits is affected by distributions with non-zero excess kurtosis.
 As it is common in the field \cite{ziegler_excitons_2022}\cite{yuan_twist-angle-dependent_2020}\cite{baxter_coexistence_2023}\cite{shi_direct_2022}, we perform Gaussian fits to one-dimensional line cuts from the differential images to calculate the change in variance as a function of time ($\mathrm{\Delta \sigma^2 = \sigma^2(t) - \sigma^2(t=0) }$).
 As shown in Figure \ref{fig4}a, using Gaussian fits yields an unexpected dependence on the excitation power, with higher powers almost completely eliminating spatial broadening of the population.
-This result clearly illustrates the limitation of Gaussian fitting when excess kurtosis is strongly time dependent.
+This result suggests clear limitations of Gaussian fitting when excess kurtosis is strongly time-dependent.

 To avoid making any assumptions on the shape of the carrier distribution, we can calculate the $\mathrm{\sigma^2}$ of the distribution by calculating the variance using a discrete variable approach: